JustalK/COVID19PH-API/README.md

 - **DOH data download:** Download the latest datas from DOH

 - **Powerfull API:** Complete API for the covid in Philippines

+### How is it working

+1. Download the notice PDF from DOH
+2. Parse the file for finding the link of the google drive
+3. Download the csv files from the google drive
+4. Fill up the database used by the API